maxwofford/checkin-hackclub/README.md

 # See the production config at https://dashboard.heroku.com/apps/checkin-hackclub/settings
 ```

-Also accepts the values in `env.json` while running in development.
+In development you can throw your config into `env.json`, which overrides any environmental variables you may have set.

 ## Setup

 ```
+# Launch a live reloading server
-$ yarn && yarn start
+$ yarn && yarn dev
 ```